Brimscombe and Thrupp: Brimscombe Port

 Brimscombe was an important local centre during the Industrial Revolution with its canal and rail links, with Brimscombe Port serving as the hub of the Thames and Severn Canal.

-Brimscombe Port was originally built to transfer cargo from Severn trows, which travelled from the River Severn down the Stroudwater Navigation, to Thames barges which carried the goods eastwards towards London.
+Brimscombe Port was originally built to transfer cargo from Severn trows, which travelled from the River Severn onto the Stroudwater Navigation, onto smaller vessels bound for London via the Thames and Severn Canal and the River Thames.
 This was necessary because the locks to the east of the port were too narrow to accommodate the larger sea-going trows.
 There were also several boat-building yards at the port, including Abdela & Mitchell, who exported boats, notably paddle steamers, all over the world.

 Until the construction of what is now the A419 road along the bottom of the valley in 1815, Thrupp Lane was the main thoroughfare between Stroud and Chalford.
 The condition of this road was such that it required a whole day for a team of horses to draw a loaded waggon and return, a distance of only four miles each way.
 Later, the coming of the railway transformed the valley into a major route eastwards from Stroud (see Brimscombe railway station).

-According to one source, the legendary riverboat Queen Of Africa, which gave a star performance in the John Huston movie The African Queen, was built at the Abdela & Mitchell Brimscombe works between 1908 and 1911.
+According to one source, the legendary riverboat Queen of Africa, which gave a star performance in the John Huston movie The African Queen, was built at the Abdela & Mitchell Brimscombe works between 1908 and 1911.
 However, other sources state that the boat, which still exists in the USA, can be identified from the plate on her boiler as being built by Lytham Shipbuilding and Engineering Co. as Livingstone.
 Naturally many vessels built for export by various companies resembled each other.
 The distinguishing feature which differentiates African Queen from the Brimscombe boats is the use of a vertical boiler on a vessel larger than vessels built by Abdelas with such boilers.
 Abdela preferred to use horizontal boilers for vessels of this size.